phillipahereza/storj-file-sender/README.md

 |`Checksum`|32|
 |`Filename`|Until data terminator|

-Because filename was the only piece of meta data that was required to be sent from sender to receiver and was the only variable that could be of any length the filenames are appended to the end of the header and are delimited from the data stream via the use of the data terminator.
+Because filename was the only piece of meta data that was required to be sent from sender to receiver and was the only variable that could be of any length, the filenames are appended to the end of the header and are delimited from the data stream via the use of the data terminator.

 **Responses**